Data-Efficient Classification of Radio Galaxies: Methodology

+We used five convolution layers with batch normalization and two fully connected layers with ReLU activation function as the architecture for the subnetworks of the Twin Network as described in Table~\ref{table:Siamese-Net}.
+The loss function used here is Contrastive Loss Function \citep{Hadsell:2006:DRL:1153171.1153654}.
+In training deep neural networks, an activation function is used to define the output of a given node.
+It helps to avoid the linearity between the outputs of subsequent layers and thus the network can learn complex non-linear patterns from the data.
 Batch normalization \citep{DBLP:journals/corr/IoffeS15} (also referred to as BatchNorm) is another technique to normalize the inputs to each layer during training, which is performed using mean and standard deviation of the values in the current batch.
 This helps to reduce the difference in input parameters (obtained from a variety of input samples) to each layer.
-Siamese Networks performs pairwise learning and learns to find the similarity between the pair of images as opposed to a traditional CNN that learns to classify a single image predominantly via loss function like cross-entropy loss.

-Although accuracy is often the primary evaluation metric for the performance of classification problems, to quantify the performance of our network\textquotesingle s classification ability, we use other metrics such as Precision, Recall, and F1-score.
-These metrics provide detailed insights based on the performance of the classifier for each class.
-The precision P (purity) and recall R (completeness) are defined as follows:

-The F1 score is interpreted as the weighted average of precision and recall.
-The accuracy is the overall accurate prediction by the classifier across all the classes.

-where TP=true positive, TN=true negative, FP=false positive, FN=false negative. \begin{description} \item[$\bullet$] True Positive (TP) is when the source is predicted as `x' and it is actually `x'. \item[$\bullet$] False Positive (FP) is when the source is predicted as `x' and it is not actually `x'. \item[$\bullet$] True Negative (TN) is when the source is predicted as not `x' and it is actually not `x'. \item[$\bullet$] False Negative (FN) is when the source is predicted as not `x' and it is actually `x'. \end{description} The precision, recall, F1 score, and accuracy metrics were calculated for both the validation and test data sets to assess the performance in each experiment with the corresponding model.
-We also provide the confusion matrix, another tool to visualize the performance of the classifier for each experiment.
-Confusion matrix helps in calculation of the metrics like accuracy, precision, recall and thus F1-score per class.

-We perform the experiments in two different settings: original imbalanced dataset and the balanced dataset obtained via upsampling of minority classes with respect to the majority class.
-Since we will be referring to two set of experiments frequently, we use the following notations.
-Version 1: original imbalanced dataset experiments, Version 2: balanced dataset experiments.
+A traditional CNN consists of two parts: a feature learning section consisting of convolutional layers and a classification section in the end consisting of fully connected layers.
+A subnetwork of twin networks only contains the former to learn embeddings of the image provided as input.
+The goal of the Contrastive Loss Function (see equation~\ref{ContrastiveLoss}) is to receive the embeddings from the two subnetworks and output a lower distance if the images belong to the same class and higher distance if they belong to different classes.

+In Equation~\ref{ContrastiveLoss} for contrastive loss, sim$(z_i, z_j)$ is the similarity function (cosine distance between the vectors) and $\tau$ is the temperature regularization factor.